sacloud/usacloud/README.md

    0.0.1, build xxxxxxx

 COMMANDS:
-     archive                          A manage commands of Archive
-     auto-backup                      A manage commands of AutoBackup
-     bill                             A manage commands of Bill
-     bridge                           A manage commands of Bridge
-     disk                             A manage commands of Disk
-     dns                              A manage commands of DNS
-     gslb                             A manage commands of GSLB
-     icon                             A manage commands of Icon
-     interface                        A manage commands of Interface
-     internet                         A manage commands of Internet
-     iso-image                        A manage commands of ISOImage
-     license                          A manage commands of License
-     object-storage, ojs              A manage commands of ObjectStorage packet-filter                    A manage commands of PacketFilter
-     price, public-price              A manage commands of Price product-disk, disk-plan          A manage commands of ProductDisk product-internet, internet-plan  A manage commands of ProductInternet product-license, license-info    A manage commands of ProductLicense product-server, server-plan      A manage commands of ProductServer region                           A manage commands of Region
-     server                           A manage commands of Server
+   server                           A manage commands of Server archive                          A manage commands of Archive auto-backup                      A manage commands of AutoBackup disk                             A manage commands of Disk iso-image                        A manage commands of ISOImage bridge                           A manage commands of Bridge interface                        A manage commands of Interface internet                         A manage commands of Internet packet-filter                    A manage commands of PacketFilter switch                           A manage commands of Switch dns                              A manage commands of DNS gslb                             A manage commands of GSLB simple-monitor                   A manage commands of SimpleMonitor icon                             A manage commands of Icon license                          A manage commands of License ssh-key                          A manage commands of SSHKey startup-script, note             A manage commands of StartupScript bill                             A manage commands of Bill object-storage, ojs              A manage commands of ObjectStorage web-accel                        A manage commands of WebAccel price, public-price              A manage commands of Price product-disk, disk-plan          A manage commands of ProductDisk product-internet, internet-plan  A manage commands of ProductInternet product-license, license-info    A manage commands of ProductLicense product-server, server-plan      A manage commands of ProductServer region                           A manage commands of Region zone                             A manage commands of Zone help, h                          Shows a list of commands or help for one command
-     simple-monitor                   A manage commands of SimpleMonitor
-     ssh-key                          A manage commands of SSHKey
-     startup-script, note             A manage commands of StartupScript switch                           A manage commands of Switch
-     web-accel                        A manage commands of WebAccel
-     zone                             A manage commands of Zone
-     help, h                          Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --format value, --output-format value                    Output format[table/json/csv/tsv] (default: table) --secret value, --sakuracloud-access-token-secret value  API Secret of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN_SECRET]
-   --token value, --sakuracloud-access-token value          API Token of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN]
-   --trace, --sakuracloud-trace-mode                        Flag of SakuraCloud debug-mode (default: false) [$SAKURACLOUD_TRACE_MODE]
-   --zone value, --sakuracloud-default-zone value           Target zone of SakuraCloud (default: tk1a) [$SAKURACLOUD_ZONE] --help, -h                                               show help (default: false) --version, -v                                            print the version (default: false)
+   --token value   API Token of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN] --secret value  API Secret of SakuraCloud (default: none) [$SAKURACLOUD_ACCESS_TOKEN_SECRET] --zone value    Target zone of SakuraCloud (default: tk1a) [$SAKURACLOUD_ZONE] --help, -h      show help (default: false) --version, -v   print the version (default: false)

 COPYRIGHT:
    Copyright (C) 2017 Kazumichi Yamamoto.